eggsdesign/make-your-own-portfolio/README.md

 1. Make sure you are logged in to GitHub.
 Click the GitHub logo to navigate to the front page.
 2. Click on the `New` button to create a new repository.
 3. Name it `<username>.github.io`.
 In my case, the repo is called `avanvik.github.io` This will make hosting with GitHub Pages work almost like magic ✨
+4. Click `Create repository`
-4. Copy the generated repo link (mine looks like this `https://github.com/avanvik/avanvik.github.io.git`)
+5. **Important** `Click `HTTPS`and copy the generated repo link (mine looks like this`https://github.com/avanvik/avanvik.github.io.git`
-5. In VSCode, click `clone directory...` and paste in the GitHub repo url.
+6. In VSCode, click `clone repository...` and paste in the GitHub repo url.
 Pick where you want to put the project.
 I usually put mine in `Documents/Projects/`.

 ### Create an HTML file